altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 The use cases that are listed in the [Use Cases Supported by the Agilex™ 5 E-Series Universal Virtual Platform](#use-cases-supported-by-the-agilextm-5-e-series-universal-virtual-platform) are also supported, but require manual update of the **.simics** target scripts included in the boot mode directories listed above.

-####  Simulation Setup under HPS Baseline System Example Design 2.0
+####  Simulation Setup under HPS Baseline System Example Design Framework

-At this time, it is assumed that you had already built the HPS binaries as indicated in [Build Instructions - HPS Baseline System Example Design 2.0 Baseline](#build-instructions-hps-baseline-system-example-design-20) and you also have installed the Intel Simics Simulator for Altera FPGAs in to your Linux machine.
+At this time, it is assumed that you had already built the HPS binaries as indicated in [Build Instructions for HPS Baseline System Example Design](#build-instructions-for-hps-baseline-system-example-design) and you also have installed the Intel Simics Simulator for Altera FPGAs in to your Linux machine.

 You also need to add the following to yout Linux **$PATH** environment variable: